-A-Mark has a borrowing facility ("Trading Credit Facility") with a group of financial institutions under an inter-creditor agreement, which provides for lines of credit including a sub-facility for letters of credit up to the maximum of the credit facility.
+A-Mark has a borrowing facility ("Trading Credit Facility") with a group of financial institutions under an inter-creditor agreement, which provides for lines of credit up to the maximum of the credit facility.
 All lenders have a perfected, first security interest in all assets of the Company presented as collateral.
 Loan advances will be available against a borrowing base report of eligible assets in accordance with the inter-creditor agreement currently in place.
-Pledge collateral comprises assigned and confirmed inventory, trade receivable, trade advances, derivatives equity and pledged non bullion loans.
+Pledged collateral comprises assigned and confirmed inventory, trade receivable, trade advances, derivatives equity and pledged non bullion and bullion loans.

-As of March 31, 2014, the maximum of the Trading Credit Facility was\$170.0 million.
-A-Mark routinely uses the Trading Credit Facility to purchase metals from its suppliers and for operating cash flow purposes.
+Effective September 12, 2014, the Company obtained a permanent increase in its demand Trading Credit Facility through the addition of a sixth institutional participant, which is providing \$50.0 million in demand lines.
+As of December 31, 2014, the maximum of the Trading Credit Facility was\$220.0 million.
+The Company routinely uses the Trading Credit Facility to purchase precious metals from suppliers and for operating cash flow purposes.
 Amounts under the Trading Credit Facility bear interest based on London Interbank Offered Rate ("LIBOR") plus a margin.
-The one-month LIBOR rate was approximately 0.15% and 0.19% as of March 31, 2014 and June 30, 2013, respectively.
-Borrowings are due on demand and totaled\$119.8 million and \$95.0 million for lines of credit and \$0.0 million and \$9.0 million for letters of credit at March 31, 2014 and at June 30, 2013, respectively.
-The amounts available under the Trading Credit Facility are formula based and totaled \$50.2 million and \$66.0 million at March 31, 2014 and June 30, 2013, respectively.
+The one-month LIBOR rate was approximately 0.17% and 0.15% as of December 31, 2014 and June 30, 2014, respectively.
+Borrowings are due on demand and totaled\$151.0 million and \$135.2 million at December 31, 2014 and at June 30, 2014, respectively.
+The amounts available under the Trading Credit Facility are determined at the end of each week following a specified borrowing base formula.
+The Company is able to access additional credit as needed to finance operations, subject to the overall limits of the Trading Credit Facility and lender approval of the revised borrowing bases in effect, totaled \$19.5 million and \$14.4 million at December 31, 2014 and June 30, 2014, respectively.
+The Trading Credit Facility after taking into consideration current borrowings, based upon the latest approved borrowing bases in effect, totaled \$19.5 million and \$14.4 million at December 31, 2014 and June 30, 2014, respectively.
 The Trading Credit Facility also limits A-Mark's ability to pay dividends.
 The Trading Credit Facility is cancelable by written notice from the financial institutions.

-The Trading Credit Facility has certain restrictive financial covenants, which require the Company to maintain a minimum tangible net worth, as defined, of\$25.0 million.
-The Company's tangible net worth as of March 31, 2014 was \$39.2 million.
-Accordingly, the Company is in compliance with all restrictive financial covenants.
+The Trading Credit Facility has certain restrictive financial covenants, which require the Company to maintain a minimum tangible net worth.
+In connection with the new line effective September 12, 2014, the minimum tangible net worth financial covenant under the Trading Credit Facility was increased from \$25.0 million to \$35.0 million.
+The Company is in compliance with all restrictive financial covenants as of December 31, 2014.
 The Company's ability to pay dividends, if it were to elect to do so, could be limited as a result of these restrictions.